 The next time you find yourself in a compositional cul-de-sac, step back, take a deep breath and reach for this collection of muse-empowering tips and techniques.

-For more on getting tracks finished and working faster, pick up the Autumn edition of Computer Music (CM235).
+For more on getting tracks finished and working faster, pick up issue CM235 of Computer Music.

 1. Use placeholders